bempp/bempp-rs/README.md

 Bempp-rs is an open-source boundary element library written in Rust that can be used to assemble all the standard integral kernels for Laplace and Helmholtz problems.

-## Overview of components of Bempp-rs
-- [bempp-traits](traits/) defines the traits use by all the other components
-- [hyksort](hyksort/) is an implementation of the Hyksort algorithm
-- [bempp-tools](tools/) contains functionality used by other components
-- [bempp-element](element/) can create finite elements on reference cells
-- [bempp-grid](grid/) can create grids of triangles and quadrilaterals
-- [bempp-quadrature](quadrature/) computes quadrature rules for singular and non-singular boundary integrals
-- [bempp-kernel](kernel/) defines the Green's functions for Laplace and Helmholtz problems
-- [bempp-bem](bem/) creates function spaces and assembles matrices
-- [bempp-field](field/) computes metadata required by field transations for FMM
-- [bempp-tree](tree/) creates octrees used by FMM
-- [bempp-fmm](fmm/) is an implemenation of a fast multipole method (FMM)

 ## Documentation
 The latest documentation of the main branch of this repo is available at [bempp.github.io/bempp-rs/](https://bempp.github.io/bempp-rs/).